 - Use or possess modified instruments to obtain use of telecommunications services,

-- Use, produce, or possess hardware or software to modify an instrument to obtain telecommunications service,
+- Use, produce, or possess hardware, software, or scanner receiver to modify an instrument to obtain telecommunications service,

 - Obtain something of value of $1,000 or more within a year with a counterfeit access device,